califlower/SystemsProject/README.md

 Some printed tokens may seem to be slightly unexpected.
 Most cases are in fact expected, and are shown in the test cases as expected outputs.

-Escape character WILL BE PRINTED AS INDIVIDUAL CHARACTERS.
+Escape characters WILL BE PRINTED AS INDIVIDUAL CHARACTERS.
 Example, \a will be Backslash \, Word a